Code-Institute-Submissions/https-github.com-alexanderjsn-number-game/README.md

 - Instructions on how to update scores were taken from [Kenny Yip Coding](https://www.youtube.com/watch?v=fIBOydve2f8)

-- Instructions on how to use eventlisteners and arrow function [Bro Code](https://www.youtube.com/watch?v=8dWL3wF_OMw&t=18740s)
+- Instructions on how to use event listeners and arrow function [Bro Code](https://www.youtube.com/watch?v=8dWL3wF_OMw&t=18740s)
 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.